severin-lemaignan/hri-beamer-theme/README.md

 - `scale`: a scaling factor (useful to add a small margin around the picture for instance).
 Defaults to 1.0.

-**Due to the inner working o TikZ, you may have to compile your presentation twice to get the background image to appear!**
+**Due to the inner workings of TikZ, you may have to compile your presentation twice to get the background image to appear!**

 Alternatively, you can use this syntax to set a background image for any slide: